2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. Campbell*

-Mississippi State remains a host after losing their series to Auburn.
+Mississippi State remains a host after losing its series to Auburn.
 The Bulldogs are 38-14 overall, 15-12 in the SEC, No. 12 in RPI and No. 8 in strength of schedule.
 They’re the last team currently hosting that feels secure, though they aren’t fully locked in.
 But a good finish to the year would solidify them.
 Kansas, on the other hand, had a disaster of a week.
-Being swept by West Virginia knocked their RPI down to No. 22, and out of the top 16.
+Being swept by West Virginia knocked the Jayhawks’ RPI down to No. 22 and out of the top 16.
 If they win the Big 12, they’ll still have a shot.
 But for now, they’re not a host.